GhostofGoes/getmac/README.md

 - Windows
     - Desktop: 7, 8, 8.1, 10, 11 (thanks @StevenLooman for testing Windows 11!)
-    - Server: TBD
+    - Server: 2025, 2022
     - Partially supported (untested): 2000, XP, Vista
 - Linux distros
     - CentOS/RHEL 6+
     - Ubuntu 16.04+ (15.10 and older should work, but are untested)
     - Fedora (24+)
 - Mac OSX (Darwin)
-    - The latest two versions probably (TBD)
+    - The latest release, though OSX 14 and 13 have been tested with success.
 - Android (6+)
 - Windows Subsystem for Linux (WSL)
 - FreeBSD (11+)